Scalable Gaussian Process Inference with Stan: Illustrations

-Millions of people use the London Underground network, commonly referred to as the ``Tube'', to travel across the city each day \citep{Crowding}.
+Millions of people use the London Underground transportation network, commonly referred to as the ``Tube'', to travel across the city each day \citep{Crowding}.
 The number of passengers using each station is affected by various factors, including how connected it is and which zone the station is in (the network comprises nine transport zones).
 In addition to these fixed effects, we also expect passenger numbers to be affected by smooth spatial effects, e.g., due to variability in population density.
 The spatial effect can naturally be modeled as a GP with structured dependencies induced by the transport network itself.
+We converted the undirected graph to a directed acyclic graph in two steps.
+First, we assigned an integer label to each node.
+Second, we added an edge from node $i$ to node $j$ if $i < j$ and the corresponding edge exists in the undirected graph.
+The order of nodes is arbitrary because the joint probability in \cref{eq:conditional} can be factorized in any order.
 We collected network data from the Transport for London open data API \citep{TfLAPI} and obtained the average daily number of entries and exits at each station in 2019 \citep{Crowding}, as shown in panel~(a) of \cref{fig:tube}.
-The model includes fixed effects for each degree and zone, mildly regularized by half-t priors with two degrees of freedom.
+The model includes fixed effects for each zone and degree, i.e., the number of connections a station has.
+The corresponding regression coefficients were mildly regularized by half-t priors with two degrees of freedom \citep{Gelman2008}.
 We truncated the degree and zone of each station at five and six, respectively, because only few stations exceed these values.
-The overall number of passengers is captured by a scalar $\mu$, and we use the GP to explain any residual effects.
+The overall number of passengers is captured by a scalar $\mu$, and we used the GP to explain any residual effects.
 A squared exponential kernel was employed for the covariance, and we used a half-t prior for the marginal scale.
 The correlation length of the kernel is not identifiable if it is smaller than the smallest distance between stations (0.16~km) or larger than the extent of the transportation network (62~km) \citep{Trangucci2016}.
 We thus used a log-uniform prior on the interval $\bracket{0.32\,\text{km},31\,\text{km}}$ to suppress extreme length scales.
 All distances were evaluated in the Ordnance Survey National Grid projection (\code{epsg:27700}).
 A non-centered parameterization was used because the residual effects are not strongly identified by the data after controlling for zone and degree.
-We used a log-normal observation model (rather than a model for count data) because passenger data are heavy-tailed and reported as daily averages. \begin{Code} functions { #include gptools/util.stan #include gptools/graph.stan }
+We used a log-normal observation model (rather than a model for count data) because passenger data are heavy-tailed and reported as daily averages. \begin{CodeInput} functions { #include gptools/util.stan #include gptools/graph.stan }